news MCBC 3 Gaps Initiative

 mcbc_3gap_easy_grade_ciu

-Benefits: Provides bicyclists an alternative to a narrow and curvy section of Pantoll Road, takes advantage of an existing redundant trail, avoids displacement (hikers and equestrians use Old Mine Trail and hikers use Bootjack trail), provides a road-free route to the Mountain Play, reducing vehicle trips, closes a bicycle user gap in the Bay Area Ridge Trail.
+Benefits: It provides bicyclists with an alternative to a narrow and curvy section of Pantoll Road, takes advantage of an existing redundant trail, avoids displacement (hikers and equestrians use Old Mine Trail, and hikers use Bootjack Trail), provides a road-free route to the Mountain Play, reducing vehicle trips, and closes a bicycle user gap in the Bay Area Ridge Trail.

 3 Gaps Initiative - Bo-Fax Rd

-Large gap forcing bicyclists to use a 1.3 mile stretch of Bolinas/Fairfax Road, a narrow road between Mt.
+Problem: A large gap forces bicyclists to use a 1.3-mile stretch of Bolinas/Fairfax Road, a narrow road between Mt.
 Tamalpais and Pine Mountain.

 Solution: a multi-use trail from Bull Frog Fire Road to Fairfax/Bolinas Road to create a car-free connection from Lagunitas and Bon Tempe Lakes to the Pine Mountain Fire Road.